arindom38/linux-basics-course/docs/03-Linux-Core-Concepts/02-The-Linux-Kernel.md

 1. Device Drivers
 1. System calls and Security

+Linux kernel is _**monolithic**_ and **_modular_**.

+- **Monolithic:** all this major task is handled by kernel itself
+- **Modular:** The Linux kernel being modular means it’s designed in a way that allows different parts, or modules, of the kernel to be loaded or unloaded dynamically, depending on what the system needs.
+It specifies following properties -

+  1. **Dynamic Loading and Unloading:** Modules, such as drivers for different hardware (e.g., network cards, file systems), can be added or removed from the kernel at runtime using commands like `modprobe, insmod, and rmmod`.
+This avoids the need to recompile or reboot the kernel for every change or new functionality.

+  2. **Reduced Memory Usage:** Only the necessary modules are loaded into memory, conserving resources.

+  3. **Easier Customization and Maintenance:** You can compile only the core kernel and add features as needed, which simplifies maintenance and updates.
+For example, if a new piece of hardware requires a different driver, you can add its module without modifying the whole kernel.

+  4. **Enhanced Stability:** If a module crashes, it can be unloaded and reloaded without affecting the entire system, which contributes to better system stability.

 ## Linux Kernel Versions

 #### let us know identify the ways to identify linux kernel versions